 Composting damaging food scraps

 Getting a composting bin is the first step toward making the planet a healthier place, and we applaud you!
-That said, odds are you're adding some things to the mix that you shouldn't.
+That said, odds are you might be adding some things to the mix that you probably shouldn't.
 Common kitchen scraps, like citrus peels and onions (which can be harmful to the compost's acidity level), bread (which can attract vermin), and walnuts (which contain juglone, a compound that can either halt the growth of other plants or kill them entirely), shouldn't be tossed in at all.

 Using your oven's warming drawer for storage

-Keeping your dishes warm by covering them with tin foil (or heating them up again in the microwave) is hardly the most effective means of maintaining their temperature.
+Keeping your dishes warm by covering them with aluminum foil—or heating them up again in the microwave—is hardly the most effective means of maintaining their temperature.
 Instead, use the warming drawer below the door to your stove.
 That's right: It's not just for storing extra baking sheets and muffin tins!

 Unwrapping aluminum foil without securing those tabs

-And speaking of aluminum foil, if you always find that yours shreds before you can get a full sheet out of the box, there's an easy fix: Simply push the tabs in on either end of the packaging and you'll secure the roll, making those shredded sheets a thing of the past.
+Speaking of aluminum foil, do you always find that it shreds before you can get a full sheet out of the box?
+If so, simply push the tabs in on either end of the packaging and you'll secure the roll, making those shredded sheets a thing of the past.

 Softening up ice cream in the microwave